scottfrees/cmps530-wp3/readme.md

 - Instead of working on the project as one long executable script, use a Jupyter notebook, and separate your data loading/cleaning/organizing, and each analysis, into individual cells.
 - Instead of outputting to CSV files, display results in Jupyter instead, as nicely formatted tables
   - You can leave out tags when outputting the results of the last analysis (frequently rated movies), since those are so lengthy.
-  - Skip outputting JSON in the frequently rated movies as well.

-*This project is not graded*

 ## The Data
 The same data is used for this project as last week's.
 DVC is already set up for you - just do a typical `dvc pull`.